Strategic commissioning - adult carers

 To identify funding for the development or provision of breaks, commissioners will want to consider local approaches for preventive budgets, invest to save and innovation plans.
 Wider strategic agendas, such as tackling loneliness, improving mental health services, may have funding attached that could support carers’ outcomes.

-NHS England has set out allocations to CCGs for implementing the NHS Long Term Plan.
-Social prescribing and universal personalised care, both key commitments in the plan, may be particularly relevant in addressing carers’ needs for breaks.
+Social prescribing and universal personalised care, both key commitments in the NHS Long Term Plan, may be additionally be relevant in addressing carers’ needs for breaks.
 GPs and primary care professionals can use social prescribing to refer to a range of local, non-clinical services or activities to address people’s needs in a holistic and personalised way.
-This may also mean a shift in some funding towards voluntary and community sector organisations.
-In July 2018, the government allocated £4.5 million for social prescribing schemes to refer more patients to social activities and other support to improve health and wellbeing and reduce demand on NHS services.

 Local authorities, as part of their information and advice service, should seek to make available potential sources of funding for breaks for individual (self-funding) carers.
 The national organisations such as Carers UK and Carers Trust provide information about grants and funding for breaks and holidays.